apache/kyuubi/docs/connector/spark/tidb.rst

 TiDB Integration
 -------------------

-To enable the integration of kyuubi spark sql engine and TiDB through Apache Spark Datasource V2 and Catalog APIs, you need to:
+To enable the integration of Kyuubi Spark SQL engine and TiDB through Spark DataSource V2 API, you need to:

 - Referencing the TiSpark :ref:`dependencies<spark-tidb-deps>`
 - Setting the spark extension and catalog :ref:`configurations<spark-tidb-conf>`